CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/messages/what-is-a-message.md

 ## Anatomy of a Message

+TODO: Example image of message in the messages grid

 | Message Property | Notes |
 |-------------|-------------|
 | Location | Area of the flow that triggered the message.
 Block or variable property |